DDM-Lab/janus/README.md

 * run your experiment code only when needed for testing, data collection or demonstration purposes (demos may well need to run all the time, of course), and shut it down when not being actively used;
-* run it as an ordinary user, **never** as root; for experiments your own userid is probably fine, but for demos it’s best to use the user `ddmlab`;
+* run it as an ordinary user, typically yourself, but **never** as root;
+  though for demos as opposed to experiments it’s best to use the user `ddmlab`;
-* and when you are no longer running an experiment, or don’t intend to do so again for a very long long time, if it was being served out of a dedicated port please close that port in the firewall — see the next section for more details on port usage
+* and when you are no longer running an experiment, or don’t intend to do so again for a very long long time, if it was being served out of a dedicated port please ensure that port is closed in the firewall, which will require asking someone with root privileges to do so on your behalf  — see the subsequent section on port usage for more details

 #### Tagging experiments